runstats21/stat-386-projects/_posts/2022-10-17-webscraping-post.md

 ```

 ## Step 3: Perform base url API call with base parameters

 With the base url ready, I used `requests.get()` function to extract data from the API.
-Along with the API key, any conditional parameters should be specified, such as what types of colleges to select from
+Along with the API key, any conditional parameters should be specified, such as what types of colleges to select from.

 ```python
 # conditional parameters